 Facebook friendship is a strange thing.
 It’s possible to become friends with people you’ve never met, including people who live thousands of miles away, based on some common interest or contact.
 This is one of the actual benefits of social media, in my view.
 However, as we’ve learned from disclosures about foreign efforts to agitate American society and manipulate American politics, it’s also possible to become friends with people who have hidden agendas or might not be real people at all.

-Changing my own behavior on Facebook is half of the equation.
+Changing my own behavior on Facebook is half of the battle.
 The other half is dealing with what my “friends” are throwing at me.
 At some point this becomes a question of whether we should be online friends at all.

 So, why can’t we be Facebook friends?
 Here are some definite turnoffs for me:

-- You act as if the rest of us are too stupid to live.
+- Arrogance.
+You act as if the rest of us are too stupid to live.
 Who do you think you are, me?